cdimascio/express-openapi-validator/README.md

 // 1.
 Import the express-openapi-validator library
 const OpenApiValidator = require('express-openapi-validator').OpenApiValidator;

 // 2.
-Set up body parsers for body types you expect app.use(bodyParser.json());
+Set up body parsers for the request body types you expect app.use(bodyParser.json());
 app.use(bodyParser.text());
 app.use(bodyParser.urlencoded());